-Mediation is a useful, voluntary, tool in resolving the conflicts that arise involving association members and their clients and customers.
+Mediation is a voluntary tool that is useful in resolving the conflicts that arise involving association members and their clients and customers.
 Mediation can promote amicable resolutions and reduce the number of cases requiring the more formal and complex arbitration procedures of the association, thus reducing the time and effort required of association members serving on the Professional Standards Committee.
-Mediation is met to bring the disputing parties together in an informal setting to resolve their differences.
+Mediation is designed to bring the disputing parties together in an informal setting to resolve their differences.
 If mediation is successful a Resolution Agreement will be signed by all parties and the matter shall be considered resolved.
-If the parties to the mediation that do not reach an agreement, the parties shall be free to pursue arbitration of the dispute in accordance with the guidelines set forth in the Code of Ethics and Arbitration Manual of the National Association of REALTORS®.
+If the mediating parties do not reach an agreement, the parties shall be free to pursue arbitration of the dispute in accordance with the guidelines set forth in the Code of Ethics and Arbitration Manual of the National Association of REALTORS®.

 How to file a Request for Mediation

 Once a request for arbitration is filed with the association by the Complainant, the Professional Standards Administrator will advise the Complainant and Respondent of the voluntary option to participate in the mediation process prior to the Grievance Committee’s review of the arbitration request.
 If both parties agree to mediation the Complainant must follow the procedures below: